kentik/config-snippets-cloud/cloud_Azure/terraform/module/examples/multiple_accounts_multiple_resource_group/README.md

 - lookup required ServicePrincipal, or create one if it doesn't exist yet
 - ask for Azure location
-- get all Resource Groups available in selected location Finally, after all profiles have been added:
+- get all Resource Groups available in selected location

+Finally, after profiles have been added:
 - backup your profiles file
 - store new profile in selected file